 What to expect

-If you are successful in our assessments, you will be invited to attend an interview.
-Your interview will normally be carried out by one of the academics who teach on your chosen course.
-They will ask you about yourself, what you know about the course, your motivation for studying and plans after completing your studies.
+On receipt of your fully completed application, if you meet the entry requirements for your course, you will be invited in for an interview.
+This will be carried out by one of the academics who teaches on your chosen course.
+They will ask you about yourself, what you know about the course, your motivation for studying and your plans after completing your studies.
 There are no tricky questions – so just be yourself and use the opportunity to ask us questions too!

 The interview helps us understand your motivation and plays an important part when deciding on the outcome of an application.
 Interviewers assess listening skills, speaking skills, commitment, and motivation.
 Tips on how to prepare for the interview are sent out before the interview date, so come prepared and relaxed.
 This is a great opportunity for us both to get to know each other.